throw-if-null/rooster/README.md

 Engines__AppInsights__TelemetryReporterOptions__InstrumentationKey=xxx
 ```

+## Health Checking
+Rooster will always start a kestrel server instance that exposes a health endpoint: `/health` that can be used to check the application health.
+Since :rooster: is higly configurable and you can have it sending logs to one of 4 supported location implemented health check is smart to read the configuration and run health checks only for configured destinations.
+That means if you configure :rooster: to send logs to SQL database when you hit `/health` endpoint underlaying code will check if database connectivity is good.

+### AppInsights Health Check
+Unimplemented, so it always returns healthy status.

+### MongoDb Health Check
+Tries to get the count of document inside `LogEntry` MongoDb collection.
+The `LogEntry` name is the default name, but collection name can be changed when configuring MongoDb destination.

+### Slack Health Check
+Sends a get request to configured Slack Webhook URL and returns healthy as long as the result less then 500

+### SQL Server Health Check
+Executed simple SQL query: `SELECT 1` and returns healthy if command is successful.

+If multiple destinations are configured health check will return healthy if all checks are successful.
+Meaning if you have SQL and MongoDb configured both health checks need to be successful in order to have final health status as `healthy`.
 ### Logging
 Rooster uses [Serilog](https://serilog.net/) as a logging provider of choice the only installed sink is for logging to console, if you want ot override the minimum logging level you can use the environment variable below:
 ```